TimVanMourik/keras-giraffetools-digit-recognition/README.md

 # Digit Recognition with Keras & GiraffeTools
 A machine learning network for digit recognition in GiraffeTools.
-The neural network is visualised here:
+The neural network is visualised, modified, and saved via the link here: https://giraffe.tools/porcupine/TimVanMourik/keras-giraffetools-digit-recognition

-https://giraffe.tools/porcupine/TimVanMourik/keras-giraffetools-digit-recognition
 ![](./img/neural_net.jpg)